walterhiggins/ScriptCraft/docs/API-Reference.md

 This function returns the player's [Location][cmloc] (x, y, z, pitch and yaw) for a named player.
-If the "player" is in fact a [org.bukkit.command.BlockCommandSender][bkbcs] then the attached Block's location is returned.
+If the "player" is in fact a [BlockCommand][bkbcs] then the attached Block's location is returned.

 #### Parameters